tekperfect/devops-docs/docs/courses/18-Evaluations/lessons/milestone7.md

 2. Create 3 Pipelines and Name them `Dev`, `Staging`, and `Production`.

 3. Each pipeline should be configured to use the same repository or 3 different repositories.
 Meaning you can use the same repository if you can figure out how to have 1 repository use different branches.
-Extra points for accomplishing this goal.
+5 extra points for accomplishing this goal.

 4. 1 Point for figuring out how to deploy an Ubuntu instance.
 This should be a given since the code already works.